Enalean/tuleap-documentation-en/languages/en/user-guide/document.rst

 Quick look
 ----------
-In document manager items now have a quick look option, it will enable you to see document metadata and actions you can do.
+Each item of the new document manager now has a quick look option, it will enable you to see document metadata and actions you can do.
-If document is an image or an embedded file, it will display a preview of the document.
+If the document is an image or an embedded file, it will display a preview of the document.

 .. figure:: ../images/screenshots/document/preview.png
    :align: center